iporter-16/micb475-project2/minutes.md

 Mention that there are two points in the nonsmokers volcano plots – possible NA, but go back and BLAST the sequence to link it to something.

+**Presentation:** stick to picrust barplots and significance figures.
+Present a clear takeaway (smokers need to watch their LDL!)

 ## Nov 9
 | Agenda item                                                                        	| Conclusion 	|